 Students may retake a course, whether to replace an F or to improve their prior grade.
 The latest of the two grades is used to determine the cumulative average.
 When a student retakes a course at this college, the course and credit hours appear on the semester's grade report and academic record with the letter grade entered.
 The course grade and hours are included in the semester and the cumulative grade point average computation.
-The original grade and credit hours will not be figured in the student's academic record.
+The original grade and credit hours will not be figured in the cumulative grade point average, but will appear on the student's academic record.